 But You see it in Your planting.

-This poem was written for my memoir Masterpiece: A Love Story
+This poem was written while I penned my memoir Masterpiece: A Love Story

 (Public domain image, Library of Congress)